 It was pretty customary in those days for long journeys to be made between known water sources.
-Sometimes a group would stop for months, planting and harvesting a crop before moving on.
+Sometimes a group would stop for months, planting and harvesting a crop or two before moving on.
 Sometimes that stop might be for several years, and they'd build some kind of structure on the spot.
-Sometimes pregnant women would layover at a pueblo along the way, until they were ready to travel again.
-Sometimes the ritual specialists accompanying a clan migration might be invited to stay somewhere else along the way.
+Sometimes pregnant women would layover at a pueblo along the way until they were ready to travel again.
+Sometimes the ritual specialists accompanying a clan migration might be invited to stay somewhere along the way, too.

 In 1742, the Southern Tiwas were led back to the environs of Albuquerque by a group of Franciscan fathers.
 That journey was over in a couple months.
 Then it was years before the folks from Alameda Pueblo were allowed to rebuild at Sandia because, as indefensible and uninhabitable as Alameda was, it provided Albuquerque with a good front line of defense against marauding Navajos, Apaches and Comanches.
 Sandia was in a more defensible position and was out of the marauders' traffic pattern.
 They were finally given permission to build a new pueblo at Sandia about a decade before Governor Juan Bautista de Anza took his troops and several cohorts of Pueblo warriors north with him through the San Luis Valley, around Pikes Peak and down the Front Range to Greenhorn Mountain.
 In the foothills of Greenhorn Mountain they stumbled across a large Comanche war party headed toward New Mexico and were able to wipe out virtually the entire Comanche high command in a couple hours of fighting.
 The leader of that war party: Cuerno Verde, so named for the buffalo head with green-dyed horns that he wore as a war bonnet.
 That's where a lot of names local to that area of Colorado came from.